nalo26/Java-MiniGames/README.md

 # Java-MiniGames
-Here i'll upload all the mini projects I create in Java
+Here i'll upload all the mini projects I create in Java.